ringingmaster/ringingmaster-engine/README.md

 # ringingmaster-engine

-Common engine to drive change-ringing calculations.
+Common engine to perform change-ringing calculations.

 ##Use Gradle 4 or greater